run-ai/docs/docs/developer/overview-developer.md

 Cluster API is accessible via the GPU cluster itself.
 As such, **multiple clusters may have multiple endpoints**.

 !!!
-Note
-    The same functionality is also available via the [Run:ai Command-line interface](../Researcher/cli-reference/Introduction.md).
-The CLI provides an alternative for automating with shell scripts.
+Important
+    * With Run:ai 2.18, this API is replaced by a Control-plane API to submit jobs, which is now the recommended method for cluster versions of 2.18 and above.
+    * If you are looking to automate tasks, it's best to use the [Run:ai Command-line interface](../Researcher/cli-reference/Introduction.md) which provides forward compatibility.

 ## Metrics API